HOW TO AUTOMATICALLY ASSIGN ROLE COLLECTIONS IN SAP BTP

 SAP BTP provides users with a suite of tools, services, and products aimed at

-facilitating the development, integration, and extension of both SAP and third-party
+facilitating the development, integration, and extension of both SAP and third-party applications.

 The services and solutions offered by SAP BTP are accessible across various cloud infrastructure providers.
 Its multi-cloud foundation caters to diverse environments, including Cloud Foundry, ABAP, and Kyma, accommodating multiple regions and offering a wide range of programming languages for developers to choose from.
 Here is structure of the SAP BTP: